physical-computation/Warp-firmware/README.md

 ----
 ### Notes
 <sup>1</sup>&nbsp; On some Unix platforms, the `JLinkRTTClient` has a double echo of characters you type in.
 You can prevent this by configuring your terminal program to not echo the characters you type.
 Alternatively, rather than using the `JLinkRTTClient`, you can use a `telnet` program: `telnet localhost 19021`.
-This avoids the JLink RTT Client's "double echo" behavior but you will then need to hit `return` for your input to be sent to the board.
+This avoids the JLink RTT Client's "double echo" behavior but you will then need a carriage return (&crarr;) for your input to be sent to the board.